-All deficiencies identified for the CCR units were brought to the attention of GRU on 17 December 2021.
+All deficiencies identified for the CCR units were brought to the attention of GRU on December 15, 2022 via email and in person on December 16, 2022.
 Per §257.83(b)(5) and §257.84(b)(5), GRU is required to address these identified deficiencies as soon as feasible and document the corrective measures taken.

 40 CFR 257.83(a)(1)(i) and (iii) respectively establish maximum time intervals for weekly (i.e., seven days) and monthly (i.e., 30 days) inspections of the surface impoundment system.
-There were 8 and 4 instances where this maximum time interval was exceeded for weekly and monthly inspections for the impoundment system, respectively.
+There were three (two of these instances were around the Christmas holidays) and four instances where this maximum time interval was exceeded for weekly and monthly inspections, respectively.
 Similarly, 40 CFR 257.84(a)(1)(i) establishes a maximum time interval of 7 days for weekly inspections of the CCR landfill.
 All the weekly inspections were performed within this maximum time interval of 7 days.
 GRU is recommended to perform the weekly and monthly inspections within these maximum intervals.